 Analytics Hub has the following limitations:

 A shared dataset can have a maximum of 1,000 linked datasets.
-All subscribers, combined, can have a maximum of 1,000 linked datasets per shared dataset.

 Shared datasets are indexed in Data Catalog.
 Updates on a shared dataset, such as adding tables or views, are made available to subscribers without any delay.
 However, in certain scenarios, for example, when there are more than one hundred subscribers or tables in a shared dataset, the updates might take up to 18 hours to get indexed in Data Catalog.
 Due to the delay in indexing, subscribers cannot search for these updated resources in the Google Cloud console immediately.